Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "It doesn't matter where you are, you are nowhere compared to where you can go."
+> "Exceptional thinkers ignore their critics and go about their business making history."
-> — **Bob Proctor**
+> — **John Eliot**

 ---